As an Amazon Associate, we earn from qualifying purchases.

 Can either device detect sleep apnea?
 Neither is FDA-cleared for sleep apnea diagnosis.
 Both can flag potential breathing disturbances through SpO2 trends, but you need a clinical sleep study for actual diagnosis.
 The Withings Sleep Tracking Pad has sleep apnea detection features worth considering.

 Is the Apple Watch SE good enough for sleep tracking?
-Yes, the Apple Watch SE 2nd Gen tracks sleep nearly identically to the Series 9.
+Yes, the Smart Bracelet tracks sleep nearly identically to the Series 9.
 You lose blood oxygen, ECG, and the always-on display, but core sleep metrics are the same.

 Sources & Methodology